Barbadians Going Global!

 Sir Garfield (Garry) Sobers

-Arguably the world’s greatest cricket all-rounder, Garfield St. Auburn Sobers began his life in the parish of St. Michael in Barbados and played cricket for the West Indies between 1954 and 1974.
+Arguably the world’s greatest cricket all-rounder, Garfield St. Auburn Sobers began his life in St. Michael’s parish in Barbados and played cricket for the West Indies between 1954 and 1974.

 Richie Benaud has described Sobers as “the greatest all-round cricketer the world has seen … a brilliant batsman, splendid fielder, particularly close to the wicket, and a bowler of extraordinary skill, whether bowling with the new ball, providing orthodox left-arm spin or over-the-wrist spin“.